Jubair-nsu1/Weather-App-Android-Kotlin/README.md

 - Pressure
 - Sunrise and Sunset
 - SearchView to get weather info for a particular location.
-- Location tracking using GPS (In Process)
+- Location tracking using GPS (In Progress)
-- Forecast weather for the upcoming days (In Process)
+- Forecast weather for the upcoming days (In Progress)

 </br>